 East Africa Locust Infestation

 Kenya - The desert locusts have swarmed in Kenya from Somalia and Ethiopia, destroying farmlands.
-Ravenous swarms threaten entire East Africa subregion.
-FAO scales up its emergency response with a massive, border-spanning campaign needed to combat locust upsurge in East Africa.
-FAO/Sven Torfinn.
+Ravenous swarms threaten the entire East Africa subregion.
+FAO is scaling up its emergency response with a massive, border-spanning campaign needed to combat locust upsurge in East Africa. © FAO/Sven Torfinn

 Press release: CERF releases $10 million for locust response